voxpupuli/puppet-icinga2/README.md

 </pre>

-This oobject use the same parameter defined to `checkcommand`.
+This object use the same parameter defined to `checkcommand`.

 ####[`icinga2::object::service`](id:object_service)